 One way to lower your grocery bill is to meal plan before you go shopping.
 If you think that sounds complicated, it doesn’t have to be.
 Let me share with you how to create your own simple meal planning routine.

 As a busy mom and wife, I prefer to keep meal planning as simple as possible!

-There are two basic things I do to keep meal planning simple.
+There are two basic things I do for simple meal planning.

 Having a list helps save time so that you don’t have to look through cookbooks each week or think of meals off the top of your head.